tahmidalam83/INFO-3305-WAD-Project--Sec-4--Group-D/README.md

-# INFO-3305-WAD-Project--Sec-4--Group-D
+# Web Application Development Project
-This is the repository for the final project of Sec-4, Group D, INFO 3305 Web Application Development Course.
+This is the repository for the final project of INFO 3305 Web Application Development Course.

 PART 1: PROPOSAL FOR A WEB APPLICATION